SD › Tahiti › Pension de la Plage Review

 Pension de la Plage – Rooms

-- Room Types: Standard Rooms • Studios (with a kitchen) • Suites (some with a kitchen)
+- Room Types: Standard Room • Studio (with kitchen) • Suite (with/without kitchen)

-- Smoking Rooms: No smoking allowed in the rooms, but tolerated around the pool and gardens.
+- Smoking Rooms: No smoking allowed in the rooms, but okay around the pool and gardens.

-- Best Room: The Suites are more spacious, accommodating up to 5 people in separate rooms; some with a kitchen and 2 bathrooms.
+- Best Room: The Suites are more spacious, accommodating up to 5 people in separate rooms.
+Some Suites have a kitchen and 2 bathrooms.

 Pension de la Plage – What’s Nearby?